IgorTavcar/UICollectionViewBug/README.md

 Symptoms: do fast scrolling up and down for about 15 seconds or more … App will crash!

-Empirically proven: bug appears if collection view bounce is enabled and if collection view data is periodically reloading (see code)!
+Empirically proven: bug appears if scroll view bounce is enabled and if collection view data is periodically reloading (see code)!